 Electric and hybrid cars have been quietly rising in popularity over the past few years – and that’s the problem.
 They’re too quiet.

-According to campaigners, the smooth and almost silent nature of the vehicles is a potential hazard for pedestrians.
+According to campaigners, the smooth and almost silent nature of the vehicles is a potential hazard for pedestrians and therefore a potential for price increase on car insurance.

 New registrations for such cars in the UK have risen from 3,500 in 2013 to almost 97,000 by the end of April 2017, while the number of electric vehicles sold in the UK has risen from around 500 per month in the first half of 2014 to more than 3,000 per month in the past year.